-September 15 prior to a regular legislative session is the guideline date for completing interim committee work.
-For the purposes of this guideline, "completing interim committee work" means that the committee:

-- A. shall have adopted its findings, conclusions, and recommendations, if any, with respect to an interim study assigned to it by bill, by the Legislative Council, or under its own authority; - B. if a final report is prepared, shall have approved a draft of the report as prepared by the committee's staff; - C. shall have approved for introduction in the next legislative session, all draft legislation that is prepared by the committee's staff on behalf of the committee in executing its duties under 5-5-215(2), MCA; - D. shall have assigned an unopposed or holdover legislator, preferably a member of the committee, as the sponsor of legislation described in XIII.
-E., above; - E. shall have submitted for LSD drafting purposes, any request for legislation made on behalf of an entity described in and for which the committee has monitoring responsibility under 5-5-215(1)(c), MCA.

-F. all other duties and responsibilities assigned to a committee under Title 5, chapter 5, MCA, or elsewhere in the MCA, unless another date is specifically provided by law or in case of exigency.
+- A. September 15 prior to a regular legislative session is the guideline date for completing interim committee work. - B. Completing interim committee work means that the committee: - (1) adopts findings, conclusions, and recommendations, if any, with respect to an interim study assigned to it by bill, by the Legislative Council, or under its own authority; - (2) if a final report is prepared, approves a draft of the report, as prepared by the committee's staff; - (3) approves for introduction in the next legislative session all draft legislation that is prepared by the committee's staff on behalf of the committee in executing its duties under 5-5-215(2), MCA; - (4) assigns a member of the committee, preferably an unopposed or holdover legislator, as the sponsor of legislation described in XIII(B)(3), above.
+An interim committee may assign a member who is up for election to sponsor the legislation upon reelection to the body or, in special circumstances and with the consent of the legislator requested, may request a legislator who is not a member of the committee to sponsor committee legislation; - (5) submits for LSD drafting purposes any request for legislation made on behalf of an entity described in and for which the committee has monitoring responsibility under 5-5-215(1)(c), MCA. - (6) completes all other duties and responsibilities assigned to a committee under Title 5, chapter 5, MCA, or elsewhere in the MCA, unless another date is specifically provided by law or in case of exigency.